glycerine/geist/README.md

 # geist : golang scripting

-# Note: 2015/July/09: Currently complete vaporware: this is a vision statement
+# Note: 2015/July/09: Almost complete vaporware: this is a vision statement
 rather than a working repository.

 > Geist (German pronunciation: [ˈɡaɪst]) is a German word.